Darkhand81/Keychron_C3_Pro_RGB/README.md

 # Keychron C3 Pro RGB keyboard with hot-swappable switches
-A .json VIA file for the Keychron C3 Pro RGB version
+Firmware and .json VIA file for the Keychron C3 Pro RGB version

 As of 4-30-24, the Keychron C3 Pro RGB edition is too new; Keychron has not yet released a .json file for VIA for this board.
 So I deicded to create one!